 The C-51 Reservoir project requires the participation of other utilities to ensure economic feasibility for the private sector owner.
 The necessary threshold of signed Capacity Allocation agreements with Palm Beach Aggregates, LLC, was reached in the summer of 2020.
 Financing of the project was completed in February 2021 allowing for the formal groundbreaking of construction.
-Currently the next milestone date includes May 2023 for substantial completion, October 2023 for operational testing, and January 2024 for commencement of operations.
+Construction was completed in September 2023 and water withdrawals were available as of that date.